hamii31/hamii31/README.md

 - 👋 Hi, my name is Hami Ibriyamov
-- 👀 I’m interested in powerlifting and coding
+- 👀 I’m interested in writing code and books, as well as lifting heavy weights
-- 📫 How to reach me: hamop3108@gmail.com
+- 📫 How to reach me: ibriyamovhami@gmail.com